Overview

 There have been at least 16 prosecutions for alleged HIV ‘exposure’ or transmission using laws relating to causing ‘personal injury’ resulting in disease.
 Article 582 establishes the offence of ‘personal injury’, which under Article 583 can be aggravated to ‘serious’ or ‘very serious’, the latter of which applies where incurable diseases are caused.
 The maximum penalty under these provisions is twelve years’ imprisonment.

 Case law has established that non-disclosure before condomless sex is considered a dolus eventualis (indirect intention), which is a similar standard of culpability as ‘recklessness’ in common law systems.
 There are no known prosecutions where condoms have been used.
-In March 2017, the court recognised that low viral load significantly reduces HIV transmission risk (see case outline below), and can therefore preclude liability.
-In this case, an HIV-positive man who faced a charge of attempted bodily harm based on a presumed risk of HIV transmission (although HIV was not transmitted), was not convicted on account of his low viral load, described as ‘almost equal to zero’ (pressoché pari allo zero).
-He was however convicted on other charges associated with child prostitution and child sexual assault.
+Recent jurisprudence has also seen a suppressed viral load preclude liability.
+In the first case, reported in March 2017, an HIV-positive man who faced a charge of attempted bodily harm based on a presumed risk of HIV transmission (although HIV was not transmitted), was not convicted on account of his low viral load, described as ‘almost equal to zero’ (pressoché pari allo zero), although he was convicted on unrelated charges.
+In a similar case reported in February 2024, a man was acquitted on account of his viral load being suppressed to the point that the risk of transmission was “essentially nil.”

 Importantly, people have been convicted in cases where there was no transmission, demonstrating that perceived ‘exposure’ is also prosecutable in Italy.
 For instance, in November 2019, an HIV-positive man (originally from Brazil) faced charges of grievous bodily harm related to having condomless sex with two women, with no transmission, and for allegedly transmitting HIV to another partner.